Senior Courts Act 2016

 Illustration for Senior Courts Act 2016

 You can ask for a civil case to be moved from the High Court to the Court of Appeal.
 The Court of Appeal will only agree if the case is exceptional.
 This means the case must be very special or important.
-You might think a case is exceptional if you want to challenge a decision made by the Court of Appeal.
+You might think a case is exceptional if you want to challenge a previous Court of Appeal decision.
 It could also be exceptional if the case is very important to the public and needs to be decided quickly.
-Another reason is if the case is about a law that the Court of Appeal has made conflicting decisions on.
+Another reason is if the case is about a law that the Court of Appeal has given different decisions on.
 When deciding whether to move the case, the Court of Appeal thinks about its main job as an appeals court.
-It also considers whether the High Court can make a good decision and whether you and the other party agree to move the case.
+It also considers whether the High Court can make a good decision and whether you should be able to appeal that decision.
+The Court of Appeal looks at whether the case is about facts or laws and whether all parties agree to move the case.
 Just because you and the other party agree to move the case is not enough reason to do so.
-If the Court of Appeal takes the case, it has the power to make a decision like the High Court.
-It can also send the case back to the High Court if needed.
-You can compare this to a similar law from 1908.
+If the Court of Appeal takes the case, it has the same power as the High Court to make a decision.
+The Court of Appeal can also send the case back to the High Court if it needs to.
+You can compare this to the s 64 of a previous law.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.